Why the processing method for cord blood matters

 Next, a sample of the baby's cord blood is taken for testing purposes.
 Small samples of the baby's cord blood will actually be taken throughout the process and tested to guarantee quality and verify sterility.

 Then, the cord blood is processed.
 It is mixed with the processing agent, suspended and centrifuged, dividing it into its constituent parts.
 This is how the stem cells are separated and collected.

 Lastly, the cord blood is cryo-preserved.
 It is slowly lowered to the requisite temperature and preserved in the vapor stage of liquid nitrogen.

 Two objectives in cord blood processing: remove red blood cells and capture stem cells

 Cord blood is processed not only to prepare it for cryo-preservation but also to get it ready for future transplants.
-Many parents may be surprised to learn that doctors want the stem cells found in the cord blood but not the blood cells themselves.
+Many parents may be surprised to learn that doctors want the stem cells found in the cord blood but not the red blood cells themselves.
 The red blood cells (RBCs) can inhibit treatments or cause further complications.
 The key for processing cord blood is to separate and to extract a high volume of the stem cells while significantly reducing the volume of the collection and the number of red blood cells.